brightjade/ExpGuard/README.md

 | Model | Public Prompt Harm Avg.
 F1 | Public Response Harm Avg.
 F1 | ExpGuardTest Prompt Harm Total F1 | ExpGuardTest Response Harm Total F1 |
 |---|---|---|---|---|
 | ExpGuard | 85.7 | 78.5 | 93.3 | 92.7 |

+To reproduce the scores in the paper, we use **early stopping** at the end of epoch 2.
+Please refer to Appendix for more hyperparameter details.

 **Note:** The reported values may not be perfectly reproducible and might vary slightly due to factors such as the vLLM inference library, CUDA versions, specific GPU devices used, and other stochastic elements in the evaluation process.